PennHealthX/pennhealthx.github.io/src/projects.template.md

 <details id="internships">
 <summary><h2>&ensp;&#128391; Internship Awards</h2></summary>

-We financially support PSOM medical students to pursue summer opportunities in healthcare management, entrepreneurship, and technology.
-We are especially interested in supporting projects that students would not otherwise encounter or be able to fund, such as unpaid or underpaid summer internships at startup companies.
-Recipients are eligible for up to $1,500 in funding and the chance to present their work in the fall at the annual [PennHealthX conference](/conference).
+We provide funding for PSOM students pursuing summer opportunities in healthcare management, entrepreneurship, or technology.
+The goal of the grant is to support experiences that students might not otherwise be able to pursue financially, such as unpaid or underpaid internships at startups or similar organizations.
+PennHealthX will fund up to 5 students, with awards of up to $3,000.
+Recipients will also present their work at the annual [PennHealthX conference](/conference) in the fall.

-**How to Apply.** &ensp; [Email us](mailto:pennhealthx@gmail.com) with the following:
+**Eligibility.** &ensp;

-  - a description of the project, including your role, time commitment, and what you hope to gain from the internship (750 words).
+  - You must be interning for an established employer (not as a founder).
-  - a brief statement of why current funding for this project is insufficient (100 words).
+  - The position must be unpaid or low-paid (under $500 for the entire summer).
-  - your resume.
+  - The internship must be full-time (≥35 hours/week) for at least 7 weeks.

-  - proof of your anticipated involvement with the organization (CC'ing us on an email thread is sufficient).
+**How to Apply.** &ensp; [Apply here](https://docs.google.com/forms/d/e/1FAIpQLSe6qFGU48lcFWJRvbTQyJYCRZxsFZQrcTZZQRcDypyGO2YXbg/viewform) by Sunday, 5/3, 11:59PM

 Importantly, you cannot have equity in the organization at the time of application.